enormandeau/lawn_dart/README.md

 ```

 to compile the program.
 The `lawn_dart` executable will be
 created.
+To install it to `/usr/local/bin`, run:

 ```
 sudo make install
 ```

-will attempt to install it to `/usr/local/bin`.

 # Usage
 To get usage help, launch the executable without options, either